mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 **Questioner:** In several years of listening to talks about Zen, I have never heard talk about taking initiative before.
 I’m curious, why is it that this is the first time?

-**Katagiri Roshi:** Zen is a kind of way of living, of taking initiative.
+**Katagiri Roshi:** Oh.
+Zen is a kind of way of living, taking initiative.
 For instance, the expression is different, [but] Zen says, “Be master of yourself in whatever situation you may be.”
 This is a way to live your life initiatively.
 Do you understand?

 But “taking initiative” doesn’t mean to rush into a certain destination blindly.
-People usually say, “You should do something positively”; that means people always do something positively.
-Pretty good, but they don’t understand human life in the broadest perspective, [but] with pretty narrow understanding.
+People usually say, “You should do something positively.”
+That means people always do something positively – pretty good, but they don’t understand human life in the broadest perspective, [but] with pretty narrow understanding.
 And then if you take initiative in your life, it’s trouble.
 Do you understand the difference?

 #### 50:50